HPC-FAIR/Perlmutter-docs/docs/source/index.rst

    #SBATCH -A m2956
    #SBATCH -C gpu
    #SBATCH -q regular
-   #SBATCH -t 3:00:00
+   #SBATCH -t 15:00:00
    #SBATCH -N 1
    #SBATCH -c 32

    export HF_HOME=/pscratch/sd/s/sharma21/hf/
+   module load pytorch/2.0.1
-   cs $SCRATCH                                  #to avoid file lock issue export OPENAI_API_KEY='YOUR KEY HERE' echo "OPENAI_API_KEY='YOUR KEY HERE'" >> ~/.bashrc source lm4hpc/bin/activate module load pytorch/2.0.1
+   export PYTHONUSERBASE="/pscratch/sd/s/sharma21" #to prevent diskerror due to installation of packages cd $SCRATCH                                  #to avoid file lock issue export OPENAI_API_KEY='YOUR KEY HERE' export WANDB_API_KEY='YOUR KEY HERE' source ~/.bashrc source hpcenv/bin/activate

+   wandb login
+   huggingface-cli whoami

 Note: Jobs may explicitly request to run on up to 256 GPU nodes which have 80 GB of GPU-attached memory instead of 40 GB.
 To request this, use -C gpu&hbm80g in your job script.

 Troubleshooting
 ============================
 DiskError: Allocated 40GB space in homes directory used up
 ----------------------------------------

 Loading pytorch using module load pytorch/2.0.1 sets the default location of that in the homes directory.
 Any additional packages installed using pip install take up space in the homes directory.
 The location can be found at $PYTHONUSERBASE.
 It is recommended to set the location to a file system with more space.
 I used $SCRATCH for now but $SCRATCH is temporary storage so it is recommended to explore other options as well.

 Another option is to create a virtual environment using venv.
 Remember to load pytorch/2.0.1 first, then use python 3.9 that comes with it to create a virtual environment.
 Activate the virtual environment and pip install additional packages there.
 Make sure to do it in the correct order to avoid conflicts.

 File lock issue while loading huggingface datasets/models (Eg. SentenceTransformer)